-Your Memphis Homeowners Claim Attorney
+Your Millington Homeowners Claim Attorney

 Perhaps the biggest myth regarding a homeowner's claim is that the homeowner is automatically at fault when another person is injured on his or her property.
 If you were injured on someone else's property, the homeowner may be at fault.
 It must be proven that the premises owner had knowledge of whatever condition caused the accident and that an act or omission on the homeowner's part led to the accident.